- Associate Professor

 - Expert Areas: Trombone Studies; Brass Choir; Trombone/Wind Conducting

-Trombonist Nathan Siler enjoys a rich and varied career as both an educator and performer.
-He currently serves as Assistant Professor of Trombone at Eastern Kentucky University, where he directs the EKU Trombone Society, the EKU Brass Choir and coaches chamber music.
+Nathan Siler currently serves as Associate Professor of Trombone at Eastern Kentucky University, where he directs the EKU Trombone Society, the EKU Brass Choir and coaches chamber music.
 He previously served on the faculty of Bellarmine University.

-Dr. Siler has enjoyed a long career in the orchestral realm.
-Since 2012, he has performed as principal trombonist with the Cincinnati Ballet Orchestra.
-He has also been a member of the Charlotte Symphony Orchestra, served as principal trombonist of the Orquestra de la SEC in Xalapa, Veracruz, Mexico and acted as auxiliary second trombonist with the Louisville Orchestra for the 2012-13 season.
-He has also recently performed as guest principal trombonist with the San Diego Symphony and Knoxville Symphony Orchestra.
-Other performance credits include the Cleveland Orchestra, Baltimore Symphony, North Carolina Symphony, Tucson Symphony, Dayton Philharmonic, Orchestra Nova (San Diego), Evansville Philharmonic and the Aspen Festival Orchestra.
+He has been a member of the Charlotte Symphony Orchestra, served as principal trombonist of the Orquestra de la SEC in Xalapa, Veracruz, Mexico.
+He has performed as guest principal trombonist with the San Diego Symphony, Tucson Symphony, and Knoxville Symphony Orchestra.
+Other performance credits include the Cleveland Orchestra, Cincinnati Symphony, Baltimore Symphony, North Carolina Symphony, Tucson Symphony, Dayton Philharmonic, Orchestra Nova (San Diego), Evansville Philharmonic and the Aspen Festival Orchestra.
 He has also performed with Nico Muhly, Sufjan Stevens, Bryce Dessner, Wayne Shorter, Brad Mehldau and the American Brass Quintet, as well as Randy Newman and Jerry Goldsmith in Hollywood, among many others.

 He holds the Doctor of Musical Arts degree from the University of Cincinnati, College-Conservatory of Music, two masters degrees (trombone/wind conducting) from the Peabody Institute of the Johns Hopkins University, a Bachelor of Music degree from the Cleveland Institute of Music and the Certificate of Advanced Studies from the University of Southern California.
 He has also studied at the Aspen Music Festival, Music Academy of the West, International Festival-Institute at Round Top, Philadelphia Institute for Brass Studies at Temple University and Brevard Music Center.
 His teachers include James DeSano, Thomas Klaber, Terry Cravens, James Olin, and Tim Anderson.
 He has also been heavily influenced by Steve Witser, Michael Powell and Per Brevig.